 Honesty and patience reap betters results verses being pushy when trying to sell your collections service to a prospective client.
 Let your prospective clients ask questions about your service before you explain your collection services to them.

-1. Understanding all services and believe in them:
+1. Understand all services and believe in them:

 Being a Sales Rep for a collection agency can be rewarding but only over a period of time, and cracking that six figure salary/commissions barrier will take years of hard work.
 Here are practical and honest tips for individuals who are looking to make a career in this field.